dodobrands/WebAuthn.Net/src/WebAuthn.Net.Storage.PostgreSql/README.md

 ## WebAuthn.Net.Storage.PostgreSql

 This project contains an implementation of interfaces responsible for data storage and is intended for use with PostgreSQL 16.0+.
+The project may also work with earlier versions, but integration with them has not been tested.

 ## Database schema